tuvo1106/aws-primer/aws/certified_solutions_architect.md

     - Instance store (ephemeral storage)
     - EBS Backed Volumes

+---

 #### _Copying an AMI_

 AMIs are region specific.
 If you want to use an AMI from another region.
-You need to **Copy the AMI** and then select destination region.
+You need to **copy the AMI** and then select destination region.

+---

+#### _Bootstrapping_

+- Bootstrapping is a process where instructions executed on an instance during its launch process.
+Bootstrapping is used to configure the instance, perform software installation, and add application configuration.
+- In EC2, user data can be used to run shell scripts (Bash or Powershell) or run cloud-init directives.

 ---